Acceptable Use of Technology – Personnel 4360

 Personnel who use or access District technology shall not:

-A. Use District technology or resources for non-school purposes (other than incidental personal use), personal financial gain;
+A. Use District technology or resources for non-school purposes (other than incidental personal use), personal financial gain or to gain access to attempt to access restricted websites or other information unrelated to the curriculum or educational purposes of the school;

 B. Access, download, distribute, display or create harmful, indecent, offensive, pornographic, or otherwise inappropriate messages, pictures or materials;